olejon/logstream/README.md

 * [Click here to see a demo](https://www.olejon.net/code/logstream/?page=demo)

-The demo checks a JSON file for changes every six seconds (the interval can be configured).
+The demo checks a JSON file for changes every 8 seconds (the interval can be configured).
 The data is only for the demo.
 In a real life scenario there won't necessarily be new data every six seconds.

 The animation is only shown when there's new data.